santoshsridhar/hellosip/README.md

 PCMU is used as the audio codec for the call

 Make sure All files are kept in a single directory before starting the script

+SIP messages sample is also provided for reference on one of the endpoints